vijayenk/wlan-network-modeling-workshop/README.md

 ## Description:

-The WLAN Network Modeling Workshop provides participants with practical, hands-on experience in end-to-end WLAN network modeling using MATLAB.
+The WLAN Network Modeling Workshop offers participants a practical, hands-on introduction to end-to-end WLAN network modeling using MATLAB.
-Through structured exercises, attendees will learn to efficiently develop code in MATLAB to model and simulate Wi-Fi 7 (802.11be) networks.
+Through guided exercises, attendees will learn how to efficiently model and simulate Wi-Fi 7 (IEEE 802.11be) networks, as well as study the coexistence of WLAN and Bluetooth systems.
-The workshop enables participants to visualize network behavior and assess performance metrics in realistic scenarios with minimal programming effort.
+The workshop enables participants to visualize network behavior and evaluate key performance metrics in realistic scenarios with minimal programming effort.

 ## Target Audience: